 Or maybe not.
 As the Dartmouth College political scientist Brendan Nyhan recently wrote in the Columbia Journalism Review, "political science research suggests that [debates] rarely cause a significant change in the polls."

-While Holt did moderate a primary debate this spring, Monday's will be his first presidential debate and the context and the nature of these events are different.
-All the major networks and cable news channels will broadcast them.
+While Holt did moderate a primary debate this spring, Monday's will be his first presidential debate, and the context and the nature of these events are different.
+All of the major networks and cable news channels will broadcast them.
 Tens of millions of Americans will tune in.

 It will be the first time for those who follow, as well: Anderson Cooper of CNN, Martha Raddatz of ABC News and Chris Wallace of Fox News.
 Elaine Quijano, a CBS News correspondent and anchor of CBS's digital news channel, will moderate the vice presidential debate early next month.